 In 2013, the military launched a campaign called Operation Live Well to improve the health of our troops and their families.
 Chief among these efforts is the Healthy Base Initiative at 14 pilot sites across the country, aimed at promoting health among troops and their families by educating them about the dangers of a sedentary lifestyle and poor nutrition and creating environments that support healthy behavior.
 The initiative will allow the military to see which innovations are working at different bases and identify the ones that could be expanded service-wide.
 The Department of Defense is currently collecting and evaluating results from the first phase, which will be reported by August 2015.33 vending machines.
 It has also changed menus to include more nutrient-dense foods, including whole grains, green vegetables and reduced-fat milk, as well as fewer fried foods and sugary beverages than in the past.34 Meanwhile, the Air Force offers courses to parents living on bases about how to encourage their young children to eat healthier foods and become more active.
+Another class provides health coaches to retirees who are at risk for obesity-related health problems.35 In response to the consequences of obesity and lack of fitness, the Navy has made accommodations for individuals who are less fit or more prone to injuries by giving every recruit customfitted running shoes and using more forgiving materials on their tracks,36

 Services have also launched their own initiatives.
-The Army's "Go for Green" initiative, for example, uses food and beverage labels to point out "high performance food" (marked in green) and "performance limiting food" (marked in red) in meal lines and fitted running shoes and using more forgiving materials on their tracks.36
+The Army's "Go for Green" initiative, for example, uses food and beverage labels to point out "high performance food" (marked in green) and "performance limiting food" (marked in red) in meal lines and